italia/api-oas-checker-rules/docs/verification_guide.md

 From the extension settings in the IDE, you need to configure the rules file.
 You can choose between two options:
 1. Have the rules file locally on your computer and enter the respective path.
-2. Enter the remote URL (e.g., GitHub) for the rules file, such as the _Italian Guidelines_ [spectral-modi.yml](https://github.com/italia/api-oas-checker-rules/releases/latest/download/spectral-modi.yml).
+2. Enter the remote URL (e.g., GitHub) for the rules file, such as the _Italian Guidelines Full_ [spectral.yml](https://github.com/italia/api-oas-checker-rules/releases/latest/download/spectral.yml).

 For other rules files, refer to the [official repository](https://github.com/italia/api-oas-checker-rules/releases).